 Early Childhood Mental Health

+It's not just adults who face struggles; kids can face obstacles too.
+The emerging field of early childhood mental health is finding that even very young children can have impaired mental health development, and that identifying these issues and intervening right away can significantly impact a child's development and relationships.
 This is good news for parents who know something is wrong with their young child, but can't find help for them until they start school.

 The Village Family Service Center provides early childhood mental health diagnosis and treatment.
 Services are generally covered through insurance – however, in some cases grant dollars can be accessed for services not fully covered.